Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 Because the mind’s “software” is poorly understood, we leave it to the experts.

 But “experts” do not have all the answers.
-To make matters worse, they are <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.quora.com/Do-psychiatrists-get-money-from-prescribing-patients-drugs">incentivized to give prescriptions</a>.
+To make matters worse, they are <a class="external-link" target="_blank" rel="noopener " href="https://www.quora.com/Do-psychiatrists-get-money-from-prescribing-patients-drugs">incentivized to give prescriptions</a>.

 The **brain’s “software” is often only examined when something goes wrong** and a prescription is needed.
 This means that much remains to be explored and understood.